Xylobyte/transcendia/README.md

 # Transcendia

-> **Real-time Screen Translation App**
+> **Real-time Screen Translation for Games, Videos, and More**

-Transcendia is a powerful desktop application that provides real-time translation of any selected region on your screen.
+Transcendia is a lightweight desktop app that lets you instantly translate any text on your screen.
+Just select a region, and translations appear in real time as an always-on-top overlay.
-Perfect for translating games, videos, documents, or any content displayed on your monitor.
+Perfect for games, streams, documents, or any on-screen content.

 ![Transcendia Demo](/screenshots/opus-translated-in-french.jpeg)